codebyfredrik/technigo-business-site/README.md

 ### Implementation details

 The site contains a header section with a logo and navbar and a body section with a form and an accordion.
 All elements on the site are designed to be responsive to create a good experience for the user on both mobile, tablet and desktop.
+CSS Flexbox has been used in this project to position elements vertically and horisontally depending on the screen size.

 ### Technologies used

-- HTML
+- Javascript
 - CSS
-- Javascript
+- HTML

 ### Learning objectives